digitalearthafrica/crop-mask/README.md

 The `Scripts` folder is duplicated from the `deafrica-sandbox-notebooks` repo and contains useful function for running remote sensing analysis.

-The `pre-post_processing` folder contains notebooks used for various miscellaneous tasks that are not directly associated with producing cropland classifications.
+The `pre-post_processing` folder contains notebooks used for various miscellaneous tasks.
 These include things like generating randomly placed polygons for training data collection, pre and post processing of reference data, generating ancillary datasets that are used as feature layers in the ML models etc.

 ***